haileys/old-website/posts/rails-3.2.10-remote-code-execution.md

 We did however find that we could `Marshal.dump` and `Marshal.load` these two objects as much as we liked.
 Since `Marshal` is written in C, it uses Ruby's C API directly and is able to deserialize properly even without the right methods on the object it's trying to deserialize.

 This is the part where espes went away for a while to hunt for an alternate way to load this object up.
-When he came back a little while later, he had made the most awesome discovery.
+When he came back just a few hours later, he had made the most awesome discovery.

 If you take a look at [`Rack::Session::Abstract::SessionHash`](https://github.com/rack/rack/blob/63b5adf0d95e6d3f0f549ec87e9afbc21e934d3c/lib/rack/session/abstract/id.rb#L23), you'll notice it implements a few collection-like methods such as `[]`, `[]=`, `has_key?` and friends.
 Whenever any of these methods is called, it calls `load_for_read!` on itself. `load_for_read!` looks like this: